Tom's Snacks: Changes in ownership

 In 1966, General Mills acquired Tom's for $75 million, and changed the name to "Tom's Foods".
 In the 1970s, General Mills attempted to launch Tom's chips into national supermarkets and branched off a new vending office snack service.
 By 1983, Tom's had changed ownership again.
 Rowntree Mackintosh paid $215 million to acquire the company in a mutual agreement.
 During their ownership, they launched a franchise program for their distributors.
 Due to the lack of sales, the company was once again sold.
 TF Acquisition Corporation took over the company in 1988, paying $200 million in a management buyout.
 Under this new ownership, they opened new chip plants in Columbus, Georgia and Tennessee expanding their network of independent distributors.

 Tom's had goals of increasing sales to over $400 million over the next five years.
 Their goals fell short, and in 1993, Heico Acquisitions took the company over.
 Over the next few years, sales suffered, falling to $200 million.
 As a result, Tom's Foods had declared bankruptcy.

 Today

 In 2005, Lance Inc. won the bid to acquire Tom's Foods for $37.9 million plus certain liabilities and renamed it Tom's Snacks Co.
 As of 2016, Tom's products are distributed across the country by Snyder's-Lance.

 Tom's Snacks is the first mainstream snack company to feature wrestlers on the packaging of their potato chip bags, including TNA stars Kurt Angle, Rob Van Dam, Mr. Anderson, Velvet Sky, "The Pope" D'angelo Dinero, and A.J.
 Styles.

 Products

 Tom's products include potato chips, corn chips, fries, tortilla chips, and pork skins.

 Additionally, Bugles are manufactured under the brand name.

-Tom's used to manufacture cookies and other dessert type snacks, but stopped doing so to focus more on their current line of salty snacks.